macintux/riak-application-guide/cautionary.md

 # Locks, a cautionary tale

-While assembling this guide, I tried to develop a data model that would allow for reliable locking without strong consistency.
+I recently tried to develop a data model that would allow for reliable locking without strong consistency.
 That attempt failed, but rather than throw the idea away entirely, I decided to include it here to illustrate the complexities of coping with eventual consistency.

 Basic premise: multiple workers may be assigned data sets to process, but each data set should be assigned to no more than one worker.